 Hydrochloric acid (HCL): Most of us are familiar with this substance that has a corrosive effect on human tissues and can cause irreversible damage to the skin, eyes, lungs, and other internal organs upon contact.
 Used in toilet cleaners, it irritates eyes and skin and burns the throat.
 At the same time, it can harm the environment as it is very toxic to algae, aquatic invertebrates, and fish.

-Today, we request you to make conscious choices about Diwali cleaning.
+Today, we request you to make conscious choices about cleaning.
 The general store-bought cleaners are killing and impairing many living beings, including humans.
 We can make a quick and easy change to our cleaning routines by using home-made cleaners or natural biodegradable detergents.
-Let us own up, act and change.
+Let us act and change.